djamespeabody/social-identity-lab-website/content/research/presentations.md

 <p style="margin-left: 60px; text-indent: -60px;">Gaffney, A. M. (2017, April).
 <i>Social identity and political psychology</i>.
 Invited address as Distinguished Speaker at the annual meeting of the Western Psychological Association, Sacramento, CA.</p>

+<p style="margin-left: 60px; text-indent: -60px;">Gaffney, A. M., Jung, J., Crano, W. D., & Hogg, M. A. (2016, November).
+<i>Contexts and conditions of outgroup influence</i>.
+Invited address at the European Association of Social Psychology Small Group Conference in Honor of Serge Moscovici, Paris, France.</p>

 <p style="margin-left: 60px; text-indent: -60px;">Hackett, J. D., Gaffney, A. M., & Case K. (2017, January).
 <i>Non-religious identities and global citizenship</i>.
 Poster session presented at the annual meeting of the Society for Personality and Social Psychology, San Antonio, TX.</p>

-<p style="margin-left: 60px; text-indent: -60px;">Gaffney, A. M., Jung, J., Crano, W. D., & Hogg, M. A. (2016, November).
+<p style="margin-left: 60px; text-indent: -60px;">Sherburne, B., Gaffney, A. M., & Gardikiotis, A. (2019, June). <i>Violent opposition in response to policy that blurs intergroup boundaries</i>.
-<i>Contexts and conditions of outgroup influence</i>.
-Invited address at the European Association of Social Psychology Small Group Conference in Honor of Serge Moscovici, Paris, France.</p>
+Oral presentation at the 2019 EASP meeting on Intergroup Communications, Bologna, Italy.</p>